PranavWorksInCode/emailsecurity/README.md

 - **Containerization**: Wrapping `production_gateway.py` into a Docker image deployed on **AWS ECS**, **Azure Container Apps**, or **Kubernetes**.
 - **Event Streaming**: Transitioning the single-file loop ingestion to **Kafka Event Streams** for horizontally scaled parsing via Celery workers.
 - **Advanced Threat Intel**: Roadmap includes Link Unshortening, Homograph Attack Detection (Typosquatting), Computer Vision for stolen banking logos, and NLP for high-urgency contextual scanning.

+---

+## 📄 License & Copyright

+&copy; 2024 PranavWorksInCode.
+All Rights Reserved.

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+(If no LICENSE file exists, this code is provided for educational and portfolio purposes.)